 “Ideally, emergency funds are kept in cash in either a checking or savings account, but it is possible to hold an emergency fund in other locations,” said Cleveland-based Certified Financial Planner Alex Rupert.

 If you’re torn between saving for emergencies or saving for retirement, Rupert suggests taking a hybrid approach.
 Set some cash aside in a regular savings account that you can easily access for minor setbacks, like a car repair.

 From there, you could consider starting a Roth IRA, which can serve dually as a savings vehicle for emergencies and for retirement.

 Unlike a traditional IRA, the Roth IRA allows you to withdraw your contributions without paying the IRS penalty.

-Building your emergency fund isn’t the most exciting financial topic, but without this foundation, your ability to cover emergency expenses may be futile.
-It is much better to have it and not need it, than need it and not have it.
+Building your emergency fund isn’t the most exciting financial topic, but it is arguably one of the most important.
+Without this foundation, your ability to cover emergency expenses may be futile.
+Do the research to find the best account to stash your cash and then make sure you're saving something every month.
+Life is unpredictable and your emergency fund will help you deal with that.
+It is much better to have an emergency fund and not need it, than need it and not have it.